 We call the National Academic Championship “the finest in academic competition” because we boast the best questions and a highly professional officiating staff.

 Our superb team of moderators includes:

 Although we always ask you to send no money until you're certain your team is going to compete, we also strongly advise early enrollment.
-We fully expect to be “sold-out” in all three venues, as we were by April 2014.
+We fully expect to be “sold-out” in all three venues, as we were by late March/early April 2018.
 (Note that we will run out of on-site room lodgings before we run out of space to accommodate you in the tournament itself.)
-By late April 2014, we had run out of rooms at our hotel locations in New Orleans, DC & Chicago, a situation we expect to be repeated in 2015.
 To avoid the higher entry fees assessed after April 15, and to avoid having to arrange your own off-site accommodations in the event that we run out of space at the competition venue, or possibly missing out altogether, please don't wait until the last minute to send in your entry fees!